ETHICS AND COMPLIANCE

 - New laws or regulations as they relate to the company’s Ethics Program; and

 - Any company policy changes recommended as a result of the Ethics Program review.

 The functional areas included in this review are Legal, Compliance, Human Resources, and Operations.
 The Ethics Officer meets annually with the member of the company’s Board of Managers who has the role of Ethics & Anti-Corruption oversight.
 Additionally, the Ethics Officer provides Ethics program updates on a quarterly basis to this Board member.
 The responsibility of the Board member with Ethics and Anti-Corruption oversight entails:

 - Reviewing the company’s Ethics program;

 - Recommending and/or reviewing proposed changes or enhancements to related company policy; and

 - Setting the agenda for the following year.

-It is Mission Essential’s intent to ensure ethics awareness is continually addressed and integrated into day-to-day business, whenever the opportunity arises.
-Formal ethics training shall be provided to all employees on an annual basis, at a minimum, to include but not limited to:
+It is the intent of Mission Essential to ensure ethics awareness is continually addressed and integrated into day-to-day business.
+Formal ethics training is provided to all employees on an annual basis, at a minimum, to include but not limited to: